open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

 # Efficient compression for event-based data

 ## Datasets grow larger in size
 As neuromorphic algorithms tackle more complex tasks that are linked to bigger datasets, and event cameras mature to have higher spatial resolution, it is worth looking at how to encode that data efficiently when storing it on disk.
-To give you an example, Prophesee's latest automotive object detection dataset is some 3.4 TB in size for under 40h of recordings with a single camera.
+To give you an example, Prophesee's latest automotive [object detection dataset](https://docs.prophesee.ai/stable/datasets.html) is some 3.5 TB in size for under 40h of recordings with a single camera.

 ## Event cameras record with fine-grained temporal resolution
 In contrast to conventional cameras, event cameras output changes in illumination, which is already a form of compression.
-But the output data rate is still a lot higher compared to conventional cameras because of the microsecond temporal resolution that event cameras are able to record with.
-When streaming data from an event camera, we get millions of tuples of microsecond timestamps, x/y coordinates and polarity indicators per second that look something like this:
+But the output data rate is still a lot higher cameras because of the microsecond temporal resolution that event cameras are able to record with.
+When streaming data, we get millions of tuples of microsecond timestamps, x/y coordinates and polarity indicators per second that look nothing like a frame but are a list of events:

     #  time, x, y, polarity
     [(18661,  762, 147, 1)